Château Moulin Caresse - Magie d'Automne 2012 (Moelleux)

 About the estate:

-A very old family property (1749) located on the heights of Montravel, this vast estate is now one of the benchmarks in the Bergerac region, thanks to the work carried out since 1990 (when it left the cooperative) by Jean-François Deffarge, a "self-taught oenologist," who is now handing over the reins to his sons Benjamin and Quentin.
-The vineyard (50 hectares) covers two very distinct terroirs: clay-limestone slopes and a high plateau of boulbène.
-In conversion to organic farming.
+A long-standing family estate (since 1749) situated on the hills above Montravel, this expansive property is now one of the leading names in the Bergerac region, thanks to the work carried out since 1990 (when the estate left the cooperative) by Jean-François Deffarge, a “self-taught oenologist,” who is now handing the reins over to his sons Benjamin and Quentin.
+The vineyard (50 ha) spans two distinct terroirs: clay-limestone slopes and a high plateau of boulbène.
+In the process of converting to organic farming.